-- Reassure the person as this will have a positive effect on breathing. - Help the person into a sitting position, leaning slightly forward, as most people with asthma find this an easier position for breathing. - If the person has a medication, help him/her to use it.
-Inhalers are the main form of treatment. - Call for the building nurse or the first responder.
-Do not leave the person unattended or allow them to walk by themselves to the office. - Students with asthma need to have their inhalers with them at all times (especially during phy ed and gym).

-• Follow the Emergency Health plan if provided by parent.
+- 1. Reassure the person as this will have a positive effect on breathing. - 2.
+Help the person into a sitting position, leaning slightly forward, as most of people with asthma find this an easier position for breathing. - 3.
+If the person has a medication, help him/her to use it.
+Inhalers are the main form of treatment. - 4.
+Call for the building nurse or the first responder.
+Do not leave person unattended or walk by themselves to the office. - 5.
+Asthma students need to have their inhalers with them at all times (especially during phy ed and gym). - 6.
+Follow Emergency Health plan if provided by parent.